sejjy/mechabar/README.md

 | `wlogout`                 | Logout menu for Wayland                                                                   |

 > [!IMPORTANT]
-> If you use alternatives, you may need to adjust the [scripts](/scripts/) and configuration files accordingly.
+> If you use alternatives, you may need to modify the [scripts](/scripts/) and configuration files accordingly.

 ## Installation